Log Level

 The logger only outputs messages at or above the current level.

-For example, if the level is set to warn
+For example, if the level is set to warn, only warn, error, and fatal logs will be printed.

 Setting the Desired Log Levelβ